martialbb/genascope-backend/BACKEND_DOCUMENTATION.md

 ## Integration with Frontend

-The backend is designed to work seamlessly with the CancerGenix frontend.
+The backend is designed to work seamlessly with the Genascope frontend.
 The API endpoints match the frontend's expected request and response formats.

 ## Testing Framework

-The CancerGenix backend uses pytest for testing.
+The Genascope backend uses pytest for testing.
 Tests are organized into three categories:

 ### Test Categories